- Many people want to know how to implement Lean supply chain approaches.

 Blast furnaces produce metals and are enormous.
 The technology goes back 2,000 years, although the technology was not distributed broadly until the thirteenth century.

 This is a blast furnace.
-The giant pipe that connects to the top of the blast furnace carries coke, limestone flux, and iron ore to the top of the blast furnace where it is dropped into the furnace.
+The giant pipe that connects to the top of the blast furnace carries coke, limestone flux, and iron ore to the blast furnace’s top, where it is dropped into the furnace.
 The furnace itself is tall and cylindrical, with the bottom of the blast furnace being the hottest and the top being the coolest.
 Hot air is blasted into the side to maintain the combustion.
 Iron is removed from the bottom of the blast furnace.

 The blast furnace maintains the highest efficiency when it is run continuously and, because it does just one thing, there is little need to turn it on or off.
-In fact, according to the Steelworks website, the blast furnace is typically run continuously for between four and ten years.
-If one asks the question of how to implement a Lean supply chain in the context of a blast furnace, the question makes little sense.
+According to the Steelworks website, the blast furnace is typically run continuously for between four and ten years.
+If one asks how to implement a Lean supply chain in the context of a blast furnace, the question makes little sense.

 One often thinks of textiles as simply the assembly of textiles into clothing, automotive seat covers, etc. These processes are labor intensive.
 However, the step before cutting and assembly is the actual creation of the textile material, and this step is, in fact, quite automated.